 This standard was first published in 1973.
 The first revision has been brought out to include the latest developments based on the usage in the field.
 In this revision, following changes have been made:

-The designation of aluminium alloy for the rim of the collector has been updated in accordance with the latest edition of IS 617, and
+The designation of aluminium alloy for the rim of the collector has been updated in accordance with the latest edition of IS 617; and

 Reference clause has been added.